bcole808/wp-social-metrics-tracker/src/readme.txt

 * Added API stats for Reddit.com
 * Added API stats for XING.com
 * Added API stats for Flattr.com
-* Allow admin to disable specific social network APIs from being used
+* Allow admin to disable specific social network APIs from being used (Some APIs are now disabled by default to optimize performance out of the box)
 * Added network settings page when plugin is network activated
 * Changed data export tool to create .csv instead of .xls
 * Improve performance of data export tool for large sites